VikhilP/QA-Python-Project/README.md

 I have run these tests through the Jenkins build server.

-### Steps
+## Steps
 1) Create a VM instance
 2) Open the ports 5000 and 8080 (8080 for jenkins, 5000 for a gunicorn server later)
-3) Use the QA Community command to activate Jenkins
+3) Use the QA Community command to activate Jenkins (i called mine jenkins.sh)
-4) log in to Jenkins by excuting the script from task 3
+4) log in to Jenkins by excuting the script from task 3 and entering "http://'external-ip':8080"
 5) Using jenkins, start a new build, input the git repository into the git project input box and set the right branch (if needed, tick the github webhook checkbox for automatic builds of recent pushes)
 6) Input this command into the build settings (Using execute shell)